RobinSchmidt/RobsClapStuff/ReadMe.txt

 is sometimes called the "Hollywood principle" and, in my opinion, the hallmark of frameworks.
 In object oriented frameworks, the way this works is usually that the client code derives a subclass from some library-provided baseclass and overrides one or more virtual functions.
-This is the case here.
+This is the case here - therefore, I guess one could call my set of wrapper classes a "mini-framework".
 In particular, in the file:

   RobsClapHelpers/ClapPluginClasses.h